kenneth051/butter/README.md

 This time pass in the token you have recieved after signing the agreement.pass this token under the Headers' tab on postman using a key `Authorization`. send the request, then you will see the html agreement you have signed  displayed in html.

-make sure the token is correct and you paste it in fully.
+make sure the token is correct and you paste it in fully without any other word appended to it.